The Live-In Kitchen

 • Facebook

-• Instagram
+• Email

-Roasted vegetable lasagna is so rich and comforting, you won’t miss the meat!
+Roasted vegetable lasagna is so rich and comforting, you won't miss the meat!
 This vegetarian lasagna recipe uses oven roasted onions and zucchini layered with ricotta cheese, mozzarella, and al dente sheets of pasta.
-This post contains affiliate links.
-As an Amazon Affiliate I earn from qualifying purchases.
-All opinions are my own.

-roasted vegetable lasagna cut into squares in a pan
+roasted vegetable lasagna cut into squares in a pan.

 Jump to Recipe